 - AfterPay and similar buy now pay later services

-Read more: Positive credit reporting
+Read more: Positive credit reporting.

 How much debt you can consolidate into your home loan depends on the type of lender you are using and how much equity is available in your home.
-With some lenders, you can consolidate up to 5 debts between $50,000 and $100,000.
-On the other hand, non-bank lenders can offer unlimited debt consolidation on the condition that you have enough equity in your home.
+With some lenders, you can consolidate up to 5 debts valued between $50,000 and $100,000.

-When deciding how much debt to consolidate into your home loan, it is important to remember that debt consolidation is supposed to put you in a better financial position.
-For example, it is not financially prudent to consolidate your debts and end up with Lenders Mortgage Insurance.
+For example, it is not financially prudent to consolidate your debts and end up with Lenders Mortgage Insurance because your LVR is now over 80%.
 This is why it is important to talk to an expert mortgage broker before consolidating debts into your home loan.

 Debt consolidation loans are not available to everyone, but if you meet the following criteria, you may qualify for a debt consolidation loan:

-- The home is owner-occupied
+- The home is owner-occupied.

-- Your mortgage repayments have been on time for at least 6 consecutive months
+- Your mortgage repayments have been on time for at least 6 consecutive months.

 - You have not missed any repayments on your credit card and personal loans.